jkiyabu/meal-tracker/README.md

 ## Planning

   * Create root component and HTML
-  * Create meal model
+  * Create meal model with properies of name, details, and calorie count
   * Create component to list meals
   * Create component to add meals to tracker
   * Create component to edit meals
-  * Filter models using a pipe
+  * Filter models by calorie count using a pipe
-  * Include and modify bootstrap.
+  * Include and modify bootstrap and sass
   * Develop custom style

 ### Bugs